 Abstract

 PhreeqcRM is a geochemical reaction module designed specifically to perform equilibrium and kinetic reaction calculations for reactive transport simulators that use an operator-splitting approach, that is, simulators that separate the transport and reaction calculations.
 The basic function of the reaction module is to take component concentrations for the model cells of the transport simulator, run geochemical reactions, and return revised component concentrations to the transport simulator.
 If multicomponent diffusion is modeled (e.g., Nernst-Planck equation), then aqueous species concentrations can be used instead of component concentrations.
 The reaction capabilities are a complete implementation of the reaction capabilities of PHREEQC.
-The reaction module maintains the composition of all of the reactants that react to equilibrium in each cell, which may include minerals, exchangers, surface complexers, a gas phase, and solid solutions, and reactants that react kinetically, which may include mineral dissolution and precipitation, biological transformations, or other geochemical kinetic process..
+The reaction module maintains the composition of all of the reactants that react to equilibrium in each cell, which may include minerals, exchangers, surface complexers, a gas phase, and solid solutions, and reactants that react kinetically, which may include mineral dissolution and precipitation, biological transformations, or other geochemical kinetic process.
 PhreeqcRM assigns initial and boundary conditions for model cells based on standard PHREEQC input definitions (files or strings) of chemical compositions of solutions and reactants.
-Additional PhreeqcRM capabilities include methods to account for inactive grid cells, obtain selected results, print detailed reaction calculations for selected cells, and save the chemical state of a calculation.
+Additional PhreeqcRM capabilities include methods to eliminate reaction calculations for inactive (no flow) parts of a model domain, transfer concentrations and other model properties, and retrieve selected results.
 The module demonstrates good scalability for parallel processing by using either multithreading with OpenMP on shared memory systems, or multiprocessing with MPI (Message Passing Interface) on distributed memory systems.
-PhreeqcRM is written in C++, but interfaces allow methods to be called from C or Fortran90.
+PhreeqcRM is written in C++, but interfaces allow methods to be called from C or Fortran.
 By using the PhreeqcRM reaction module, an existing multicomponent transport simulator can be extended to simulate a wide range of geochemical reactions.
-Results of the validation of PhreeqcRM as reaction engine for transport simulators PHAST and FEFLOW is shown using an analytical solution and the reactive transport benchmark of MoMaS.
+Results of the validation of PhreeqcRM as reaction engine for transport simulators PHAST and FEFLOW is shown by using an analytical solution and the reactive transport benchmark of MoMaS.

 Keywords:

-Reactive transport modeling, PHREEQC, PHAST, FEFLOW, reaction engine, parallelization, contaminant transport, , MoMaS reactive transport benchmark
+Reactive transport modeling, PHREEQC, PHAST, FEFLOW, reaction engine, parallelization, contaminant transport, MoMaS reactive transport benchmark

 Introduction